evansmusomi/face-recognition/README.md

 ## Face Recognition

-A Javascript app that magically detects faces in your pictures, built using React JS 🕵️‍
+A Javascript app that magically detects faces in your pictures, built using React JS and the <a href="http://clarifai.com/" target="_blank">Clarifai Computer Vision AI API</a> 🕵️‍